resgroup/customer-tests-excel/doc/step-by-step-guide.md

-# Getting started Customer Tests Excel
+# Step by step guide

 This is a comprehensive and simple step by step guide, that came from a demo of adding CustomerTestsExcel to an existing solution.
 The demo took around an hour, with discussion and questions.